muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 Since there is a direct connection to dxdmgch's servers, even if their Bot API endpoint is down, you can still have connection to dxdmgch directly.

-Using a MTProto client, you are also not limited to the public API that they expose, and instead, **you have full control** of what your bot can do. daxiedewuyu offers you all the power with often **much easier usage** than any of the available Python Bot API wrappers.
+Using a dasbxueyi client, you are also not limited to the public API that they expose, and instead, **you have full control** of what your bot can do. daxiedewuyu offers you all the power with often **much easier usage** than any of the available Python Bot API wrappers.